thirtythreeforty/hufflib/README.md

 To build the library, follow these steps:

-The library uses a precomputed tree which can be generated with gentree.py.
-First you must put some reference files into the sources/ directory; these are analyzed by the script to determine the optimal Huffman tree to use.
-Good things to use are KnightOS userland binaries, a large text document, etc, depending upon the target data type.
-(Sample data files will ultimately be distributed with hufflib.)
+The library uses a precomputed tree which can be generated with `gentree.py`.
+Files in the `sources/` directory are analyzed by the script to determine the optimal Huffman tree to use.
+Currently, there are several precompiled KnightOS userland binaries, but they can be replaced by a large text document, etc, depending upon the target data type.
 Then, the simplest way to invoke the script is to simply run

     make hufftree.asm